 Editor’s note: This article was first published on April 25, 2014, shortly before Pope John Paul II was canonized by Pope Francis.
-It is re-posted today in recognition of the 13th anniversary of the death of Saint Pope John Paul II.

 As Catholics reflect on the legacy of St. John Paul II, we will hear a great deal about his papacy and its global impact.
 However, I am convinced that as time passes he will be memorialized above all—at least by the Church—as a preeminent champion of marriage and family life.